HaukeBartsch/data-transfer-station/README.md

 ## Setup

-Make sure that the host system supports docker, cron, python3-sqlalchemy, wget, jq, and dcmtk.
+Make sure that the host system supports docker, cron, python3-sqlalchemy, pyodbc, wget, jq, and dcmtk.
 We will assume that you start this process as the root user in /root/.

 Clone this repository.